 Telecom audit services types include wired communications and wireless phone and data services.
-Wired services are communications with data that uses wire based technology to transfer signals and communicate data.
-Telephone lines (more often called phone lines) sometimes called landlines in the telecom community.
+We define wired services as voice communications with data that uses wire based technology to transfer signals and communicate data.
+Telephone lines (more often called phone lines or voice) sometimes called landlines in the telecom community.
 Both wired and wireless services are managed by the FCC, PSC, and PUC.
+All these services can carry long distance traffic.

 Most of the wired telecommunications networks use fiber optics for the best incoming call signals (also known as inbound calling) and outgoing (also known as outbound calls).
 The old copper wiring is still used but not very much.
 In addition, data is another telecom audit service type.
 With technology changing from MPLS, SIP, VOIP, SD-Wan, and now 5G wireless networks, technology change for our future is endless.

 Wireless communications services function without the use of any landlines.
-Additionally, wireless services use mobile phones, cell phones, or wireless devices to communicate.
+Additionally, wireless services use mobile phones, smartphones, androids, hotspots, wifi, or many other wireless devices to communicate.
 These wireless devices use radio frequency instead of the wired end to end technology.
 Wireless devices such as laptops, and mobile phones are what we think of when mentioning mobility, wireless communications.
 However they are not the only wireless devices.

 Wireless services are used for radio transmissions of many types including aircraft, broadband services and television.
 Other more common devices using wireless communications include microwave signals, paging, and ship radio stations.
-Technology has enabled wireless devices to expand.
+Technology has enabled wireless devices to expand, but it just increases the audit service types for us to manage, and reduce costs for.
 This has brought communication to a new forefront giving us the freedom to work in most any environment with freedom to talk on the move.
-We welcomed the 5G networks in 2019 and now 5G Series 2 in 2020!
+We welcomed the 5G networks in 2019 and now 5G Phase 2 is in the works during 2020!
 Wireless expense management aka enterprise mobility management bring control including wireless inventory management.

 FCC, PSC, and PUC